 Skip to main content

-Beyond the Base Salary: Demystifying How Insurance Agents Make Money
+Beyond a Base Salary: How Insurance Agents Make Money

 As you prepare to launch your own franchise, it’s natural to have questions about your potential income.
-You’re likely wondering how insurance agents make money and what your salary expectations should be, and these details will be important as you decide whether this career path is right for you.
+You’re likely wondering how insurance agents make money,what commission structures look like, and what realistic income expectations are as you grow your business.

 Insurance agents get paid in different ways, usually through salary or commission.
-Let’s look at ways to create revenue as a new entrepreneur and maximize your earnings with a franchise partnership.
+Agents earn income primarily through commissions on new policy sales and renewals, bonuses, and sometimes base salaries.
+Let’s look at ways to create revenue as a new entrepreneur and maximize your earnings with a franchise partnership, especially during your first year as you build your book of business and establish income streams.

 Insurance Agent Income Models

-Two income models determine how much you make as a franchise owner: salary or commission.
+Two income models determine how much you make as an insurance agent: salary or commission.

-The benefit of this model is that you get more flexibility with how and when you work and unlimited earning potential tied directly to your performance and sales achievements.
-However, this option has more fluctuation than fixed models and you may have periods with much lower income.
+One advantage of commission-based work is the ability to increase earnings as your client base and sales volume grow.
+However, this option has more fluctuation than fixed models, and you may have periods with much lower income.

 As you decide what kind of insurance agent commission structure you want, the best option ultimately depends on your goals, risk tolerance, and work ethic.
 Working with a franchisor can help you determine the right setup for your business to meet your career aspirations.